Social and Community Service Managers Career

 - Leadership: Social and community service managers must motivate and should have a willingness to lead, take charge, and offer opinions and direction.

-- Independence: Job requires developing one's own ways of doing things, guiding oneself with little or no supervision, and depending on oneself to get things done.
+- Independence: Job requires developing one's own ways of doing things, guiding oneself with little or no supervision, and depending on self to get things done.

 - Communication Skills: Working with the community and employees requires effective communication.
 Managers need to be able to speak and write clearly so others understand them.
 Public speaking experience is also helpful.